kubewarden/community/general-technical-questions.md

 - Describe the project’s resource requirements, including CPU, Network and Memory.

   Resource requirements vary depending on the number and complexity of policies deployed.
-  `kubewarden-controller` and `audit-scanner`limits and requests are set using Helm chart values, default values can be found here: https://github.com/kubewarden/helm-charts/blob/b8d8f357d3ae0b677ff7c43582413f24777834e8/charts/kubewarden-controller/values.yaml#L225
+  You set `kubewarden-controller` and `audit-scanner`limits and requests using Helm chart values.
+Default values can be found at [this link](https://github.com/kubewarden/helm-charts/blob/b8d8f357d3ae0b677ff7c43582413f24777834e8/charts/kubewarden-controller/values.yaml#L225).
-  The `policy-server` component's limits and requests can be set by following the documentation at [Production deployments](https://docs.kubewarden.io/howtos/policy-servers/production-deployments)
+  You can set the `policy-server` component's limits and requests by following the documentation at [Production deployments](https://docs.kubewarden.io/howtos/policy-servers/production-deployments)

 - Describe the project’s storage requirements, including its use of ephemeral and/or persistent storage.

   The Kubewarden project's application components are stateless.
-Their storage requirements revolve around ephemeral storage for runtime data processing.
+Their storage requirements are ephemeral for runtime data processing.

-  On startup, each component loads all necessary configuration and sensitive information from Kubernetes ConfigMaps and Secrets, which are mounted as files within the pod.
+  On startup, each component loads all necessary configuration and sensitive information from Kubernetes ConfigMaps and Secrets, mounted as files within the pod.
   During runtime, any processed data is temporarily stored within ephemeral volumes, such as `emptyDir` volumes or directly in memory.
-These storage options are tied to the lifecycle of the pod and are discarded when the pod is terminated.
+This storage is discarded when the pod is terminated.

-  The project does not have any requirements for persistent storage for its core application components.
+  The project doesn't have requirements for persistent storage for its core application components.
   All data needed for operation is either provided through configuration or is transient and managed within the pod's ephemeral storage.

   The Kubewarden policies are stored in [OCI registries as OCI artifacts](https://docs.kubewarden.io/reference/oci-registries-support).